arvinsalehi/arvinsalehi/README.md

 [Email](mailto:arvinsalehi99@gmail.com) | [LinkedIn](https://www.linkedin.com/in/arvin-salehi-55768120a/)

 ---
-### I don't see most of the job posts anymore for mental health reasons.)
-So, You most likely got an AI created resume (Credits to this [guy](https://github.com/AIHawk-app/Auto_Jobs_Applier)).
+### Hi, You most likely got an AI generated resume ([Aurthor](https://github.com/AIHawk-app/Auto_Jobs_Applier)).
 If so, you can find the true data below.
 If not, kindly pay more attention to the resume below since I did to your job ad:)
 ## About Me
 // I hate commenting.
 - goal_a -> Be Good enought to contribute to the open source projects like [this](https://github.com/torvalds/linux), [this](https://github.com/riscv), and some others (long way to go).
-- dream -> To have been in my 20's in the late 80s and 90s.
+- dream -> To reach goal_a faster.

 ## In Progress Learning/Desired Road map ...
 - LPIC2 titles, concurent programming with Cuda, concurent programming designs, embedded systems
-- The depths of my ignorance.

 ## Technical Skills
 - **Languages:** Rust, Python, C, C++, C#, JavaScript, Dart